Leenie/ansible-universe/README.md

 Roles are to Ansible what packages are to your platform or programming language.
 You can safely assume that role users are actually developers, as using them requires some more advanced Ansible skills — but, again, plan for configurability through variables.

-#### Learnability

-Given a playbook or a role, if groups or variables are not documented, they are non-existent.
-Unfortunately, Ansible (as of version 1.9.2) has no native mechanism to probe neither groups nor variables.
-The documentation (generally the `README.md` file) is therefore the only learning medium for the end-users.
-Make sure it is up-to-date.

-Generate a complete `README.md`:

-	$ cd myrole
-	$ ansible-universe dist

-Show role information, including variables:

-	$ cd myrole
-	$ ansible-universe show

 #### Role Repository